Jessica Reilly and Josh Moman – Sailing for Climate

 Congratulations are in order – Jess and Josh recently got married at Villa Punto de Vista!
 How was the dream wedding?

-Jess enthuses that their Manuel Antonio wedding was much more than they ever expected it to be – the comfort, and the luxury, and the whole package were all incredible.
+Jess enthuses that their Manuel Antonio wedding was much more than they ever expected it to be – the comfort, and the luxury, and the whole package was all incredible.
 In particular, they appreciated the amazing social spaces to reconnect with all of their best friends, who came from all over to celebrate their special day.
 Jess enthuses, “I’ve never had such attentive and thoughtful people helping us build an experience.
 Because of the villa staff, our whole group had this incredible, cohesive, and relaxing time.”

 Jess and Josh got married on the beach below the villa, and had their reception at Punto de Vista.
 Josh proposed on Christmas Day 2015, in northern Mexico.
 But because they had a year and half left of their ICWA grant, they couldn’t figure out how to schedule the wedding amid their expedition.
 Sailboating life is not friendly scheduling anything, let alone a destination wedding.
 In fact, in sailing, you either decide on a place or a time, but never both.